 - If you’ve been doing CPR for over 10 minutes and the dog’s still not breathing (and if you’re not close to getting professional help) you can stop – it’s too late.

-Of course, one quick article isn’t enough to fully educate a person for CPR.
-We advise you to look up further information on places such as PetMD.
-We also hope you never find yourself in a situation where you need to know how to do CPR on a dog.
+Of course, one quick article isn’t enough to fully educate a person on how to perform CPR on a dog.
+We advise you to look up further information on places such as PetMD on how to give a puppy CPR and on how to resuscitate a puppy.
+There’s no need to do CPR on a dog, we just hope you never find yourself in a situation where you need to know CPR dog rescue.
 But if you do – good luck!